atgu/bge_analysis/concordance/julia/README.md

 # Evaluating imputation accuracy

+:warning: **Except for the local ancestry evaluation codes, code in this folder should be treated as back up scripts for cases when the main concordance scripts (in python) fail.**

 We used a few metrics for evaluating GLIMPSE's imputation accuracy:
 1. Concordance (including sensitivity, precision, and non-reference concordance)
 2. Non-reference concordance stratifying SNPs by their local ancestry backgrounds